 Skip to contents

-Perform K-NN or PCA imputation independently on feature groups (e.g., by chromosomes, flanking probes, or clustering-based groups).
+Perform K-NN or PCA imputation independently within feature groups.

 Usage